 Dr. Boyette-Davis' research interests focus on the mechanisms and consequences of both pain and addiction.
 In her teaching and research efforts, Dr. Davis seeks to develop an environment that is both challenging and encouraging.

-– Jessica Boyette-Davis, Program Director and Assistant Professor for Behavioral Neuroscience
+– Jessica Boyette-Davis, Program Director and Associate Professor for Behavioral Neuroscience

 Dr. Goldey enjoys working with students as they learn processes fundamental to psychological research: developing questions, reading relevant literature, collecting and analyzing data, and sharing findings with others.
 Dr. Goldey's research interests include hormones and behavior, evolution, human sexuality, gender, pair bonding/romantic relationships, and stress.

-– Katherine Goldey, Assistant Professor of Psychology and Behavioral Neuroscience
+– Katherine Goldey, Associate Professor of Psychology and Behavioral Neuroscience

 Faculty Research Areas